rob-luke/AuditoryStimuli.jl/paper.md

 The package is developed on top of the SampledSignals library [@sampled-signals] to provide auditory specific functionality and encourage best practices in real-time audio generation.
 As such, modules are provided to generate auditory signals, modify these signals, and output the resulting waveforms.
-The package can be used to generate offline audio signals, but when used as a real-time audio system, it provides safe guards for common mistakes which can cause signal distortions.
+The package can be used to generate offline audio signals, but when used as a real-time audio system, it provides safe guards for common mistakes which can cause signal distortions and undesired auditory percepts.

 # Statement of need